 “Yep.
 I've said it before, and I'll say it again: life moves pretty fast.
 If you don't stop and look around once in awhile, you could miss it.”

-The modern wine kit (and I'm talking Master Vintner® here) is a miracle that combines centuries of grape growing skill and accrued knowledge with advanced techniques for balancing and blending grapes and juices that allow you to make your own great wine the first time you try, and every time after that.
+Modern wine kits (I'm talking Master Vintner® here) and wine making kits are miracles that combine centuries of grape growing skill and accrued knowledge with advanced techniques for balancing and blending grapes and juices that allow you to make your own great wine the first time you try, and every time after that.

 But how much less time?
 What's the minimum age?
 Which kits will drink the soonest?
 Are there any shortcuts?